 - Group mobility of adult learners (2 to 30 days, at least two learners per group).
 Qualified trainers from the sending organisation must accompany the learners for the entire duration of the activity.
 The content of group mobility activities should focus on key competences of adult learners or the inclusion and diversity, digital, environmental sustainability, and participatory dimensions of the programme.

-- Individual learning mobility of adult learners (2 to 30 days).
+- Long-term learning mobility of adult learners (30 to 365 days).
 Adult learners can spend a period abroad at a hosting organisation to improve their knowledge and skills.
 The learning programme may include a combination of various formal, informal, and non-formal learning methods, including in-class learning, work-based learning, job-shadowing, observation, and other innovative approaches.

 In addition to physical mobility, all learner mobility activities can be blended with virtual activities.
 The minimum and maximum durations specified above apply to the physical mobility component.